 This sounds simple, and ironically, that may be part of the reason social wellbeing is easily overlooked when organizations create an employee wellness program.

-For a moment, let’s consider the downsides when an employer neglects to incorporate social wellness into its employee benefits strategy.
+For a moment, let’s consider the negative effects when an employer neglects to incorporate social wellness and well-being in the workplace into its employee benefits strategy.

 - One study found the health risks of social isolation are comparable to the risks associated with obesity, smoking, and high blood pressure.